Channel Air Bridge: History

 By 1962, Channel Air Bridge operated scheduled vehicle, passenger and freight ferry services from Southend to Calais, Ostend, Rotterdam, Basel, Geneva and Strasbourg.
-The longer routes to Switzerland and Strasbourg in France, as well as all Dutch routes, were operated with ATL-98 Carvairs while Bristol Freighters continued to ply the shorter routes to Calais and Ostend.
-Combined rail-air-rail services were provided between London and Brussels in conjunction with British Rail and Société Nationale des Chemins de fer Belges/Nationale Maatschappij der Belgische Spoorwegen (SNCB/NMBS), the respective contemporary national railway companies of the UK and Belgium.
-In addition, Channel Air Bridge held British licences to operate scheduled air ferry services from Southend to Bremen, Düsseldorf and Lyon.
+The longer routes to Switzerland and Strasbourg in France, as well as all Dutch routes, were operated with larger ATL-98 Carvairs while Bristol Freighters continued to ply the shorter routes to Calais and Ostend.
+Combined rail-air-rail services were provided between London and Brussels in conjunction with British Rail and Société Nationale des Chemins de fer Belges (SNCB/NMBS), the respective contemporary national railway companies of the UK and Belgium.
+In addition, the air carrier held British licences to operate scheduled air ferry services from Southend to Bremen, Düsseldorf and Lyon.
 These licences remained unused as a result of foreign government approval being withheld.

-Channel Air Bridge continued to operate under its own name until it merged with Silver City Airways to form British United Air Ferries on 1 January 1963.
+Channel Air Bridge continued to operate under its own name until it merged with Silver City Airways to form British United Air Ferries, operationally from mid-1962, formally from 1 January 1963.
+Channel Air Bridge employed 201 people at this time.